CFF-program winter semester 2025/26

 WHERE?
 Institute français Dresden, Lingnerallee 3, 01069 Dresden

-With the support of the state capital Dresden
+With the support of the City of Dresden.

-CFF employees will be taking photos during this event.
+CFF staff will be taking photos during this event.
 We will use the photos for our public relations work.
-By participating in the event, you consent to any photographs of you being used for publication on the CFF website and on our social media channels.
-In the case of photographs that focus on individual persons, the persons concerned have the right and the opportunity to inform the photographer at any time that they do not wish to be photographed.
+By participating in the event, you consent to the use of any photos taken of you for publication on the CFF website and on our social media channels.
+In the case of photos where the focus is on individual people, those individuals have the right and the opportunity at any time to inform the photographer that they do not wish to be photographed.

-At the Institut français Dresden, TU Dresden students can meet the reading ambassadors from Dresden and Strasbourg to exchange ideas about francophone literature.
+At the Institut français Dresden, students from TU Dresden meet with reading ambassadors from Dresden and Strasbourg to discuss Francophone literature.

-In small groups, members of the CFF and the ambassadors from Strasbourg will invite students to discuss selected texts of francophone literature.
+In small groups, members of the CFF and the ambassadors from Strasbourg invite participants to discuss selected texts from Francophone literature.

 WHERE?
 Institute français Dresden, Lingnerallee 3, 01069 Dresden